YuvalShemla/Influence-Functions-in-NLP/README.md

 ### Resources
 - **White Paper**: The white paper is uploaded here for reference.
-- **Implementations**: You can find the code and simulations in this repository:
+- **Implementations**: You can find the implementations in this repository:
   [https://github.com/goutzou/Data-Poisoning](https://github.com/goutzou/Data-Poisoning)